davidaramant/blog-content/content/post/the-buddhabrot-part-2.md

 ![Escape Time visualized in Black and White](/buddhabrot/escape_time_bw.png)

-Here I'm just visualizing odd escape times in black and even ones in white.
+Here I'm just visualizing odd escape times in black and even ones in white (the set itself is drawn in white to match the previous picture).
 You can see that a fair chunk of the circle only takes one iteration before it fails the check, a tighter oval takes two, etc.  As we get closer to the border of the Mandelbrot set, it takes longer and longer for the point to break out of the loop.

 This is certainly more interesting, but it _still_ doesn't look much like how you normally see it.